 Defined as a compelling musician, Galician cellist Alejandra Díaz is prize winner of the Carnegie Palmer Award of the Worshipful Company of Musicians and finalist of the Pablo Casals International Award.
+In March 2022 Alejandra was appointed the new Associate Principal Cello of the Israel Symphony Orchestra Rishon LeZion, the resident orchestra of the Israeli Opera in Tel Aviv.

 After being awarded the LSO String Experience Scheme in 2013, Alejandra became the first Spanish cellist in history to perform alongside the London Symphony Orchestra, as part of two tribute concerts to Claudio Abbado and Pierre Boulez at the Barbican Hall.